 About Robyn Brett

-She has recently completed her third seat of her training contract in the Housing team and has enjoyed working with Jayesh Kunwardia across a broad range of area of housing and property law dispute.
+She completed her third seat of her training contract in the Housing team where she enjoyed working with Jayesh Kunwardia across a broad range of area of housing and property law dispute.
 She has had a particular focus on disrepair claims, landlord and tenant disputes, judicial review, possession claims and reviews/appeals relating to local authority housing decisions.

 Career & Education

 - Hodge Jones and Allen – Solicitor; September 2023 – Present

 - Hodge Jones & Allen – Trainee Solicitor, September 2021 – Present

 - Lawtons Solicitors – Criminal Law Paralegal, 2019 – 2021

 - LLM Legal Practice Course (Distinction) – BPP, 2020 -2021

 - Law LLB (1st Class) – King’s College London University, 2016 – 2019